-Reporting Category Scoring Criteria Decision Rules Row 1 Program Purpose and Function (0-1 points) 4.A The video demonstrates the running of the program including: input program functionality output AND The written response: describes the overall purpose of the program. describes what functionality of the program is demonstrated in the video. describes the input and output of the program demonstrated in the video.
+Reporting Category Scoring Criteria Decision Rules Row 1 Program Purpose and Function (0-1 points) The video demonstrates the running of the program including: input program functionality output AND The written response: describes the overall purpose of the program. describes what functionality of the program is demonstrated in the video. describes the input and output of the program demonstrated in the video.
 Consider ONLY the video and written response 3a when scoring this point.
 Do NOT award a point if the following is true: The video does not show a demonstration of the program running (screenshots or storyboards are not acceptable and would not be credited).
-Row 2 Data Abstraction (0-1 points) 3.B The written response: includes two program code segments: one that shows how data has been stored in this list (or other collection type). one that shows the data in this same list being used as part of fulfilling the program's purpose. identifies the name of the variable representing the list being used in this response. describes what the data contained in this list is representing in the program.
+The described purpose is actually the functionality of the program.
+The purpose must address the problem being solved or creative interest being pursued through the program.
+The function is the behavior of a program during execution and is often described by how a user interacts with it.
+Row 2 Data Abstraction (0-1 points) The written response: includes two program code segments: one that shows how data has been stored in this list (or other collection type). one that shows the data in this same list being used as part of fulfilling the program's purpose. identifies the name of the variable representing the list being used in this response. describes what the data contained in this list is representing in the program.
 Consider ONLY written response 3b when scoring this point.
 Requirements for program code segments: The written response must include two clearly distinguishable program code segments, but these segments may be disjointed code segments or two parts of a contiguous code segment.
 If the written response includes more than two code segments, use the first two code segments to determine whether or not the point is earned.
 Do NOT award a point if any one or more of the following is true: The list is a one-element list.
 The use of the list does not assist in fulfilling the program's purpose.